-Women have force a lower labor participation than men (41.4% women/74.4% and higher men) (7.9% unemployment rates for women/4.1% for men).
-They are greatly underrepresented in the small formal private sector, but overrepresented in the public sector and in the most vulnerable types of employment, particularly in the informal sector and in domestic work and unpaid work, typically in family enterprises, and the distribution of GNI reveals a
+labor force Women have a lower (41.4% participation than men women/74.4% men) and higher unemployment (7.9% rates for women/4.1% for men).
+They are greatly underrepresented in the small formal private sector, but overrepresented in the public sector and in the most vulnerable types of employment, particularly in the informal sector and in domestic work and unpaid work, typically in family enterprises, and the distribution of GNI reveals a significant gender wage gap, with women's GNI per capita, being less than half that of men.
+Women continue to bear a disproportionate burden of domestic work and childcare, and in poor families, particularly in rural areas, collect water and wood for fuel, further limiting their